 Wrap some jute string around the lid, then tie your decorative accent to the neck (I added my rusty bells).
 Don’t they look great?!!

 Place the jars in the box and find something to put in them!
 I used some decorative pine with berries but you could also fill them with candy and give them out as gifts!

 Busy Monday – Inspire Me Tuesday – The Hearth & Soul – Metamorphosis Monday – All About Home – You’re the Star – Inspire Me Monday – Little Cottage Link Party – Inspire Me Monday – Wonderful Wednesday – Creative Muster Party – Wow Me Wednesday – Your Whims Wednesday – Tuesday Turn About – Homestead Blog Hop – Tuesdays with a Twist – Wonderful Wednesday – – Charming Homes & Gardens – Share Your Style – To Grandma’s House We Go – Vintage Charm Party

 More great link parties I’m sharing at:

-Waste Not Wednesday – Party in Your PJs – Thursday Favorite Things – Grace at Home – Keep in Touch – Friday Favorites – Funtastic Friday – Funtastic Friday – Friday at the Fire Station – Happy Pink Saturday – Dare to Share – Saturday Sparks – Create, Bake, Grow & Gather – A Morning Cup of Joe! – Farmhouse Friday – Happiness is Homemade – Snickerdoodle Create Bake Make – Over the Moon – Inspire Me Monday – Silver Pennies Sunday – Love Your Creativity
+Waste Not Wednesday – Party in Your PJs – Thursday Favorite Things – Grace at Home – Keep in Touch – Friday Favorites – Funtastic Friday – Funtastic Friday – Friday at the Fire Station – Happy Pink Saturday – Dare to Share – Saturday Sparks – Create, Bake, Grow & Gather – A Morning Cup of Joe! – Farmhouse Friday – Happiness is Homemade – Snickerdoodle Create Bake Make – Inspire Me Monday – Silver Pennies Sunday – Love Your Creativity